(Why) Do Companies Still Use Manual Data Entry?

 - Streamlined approvals – invoices sent automatically to the relevant authority to mitigate delays and errors

-- Zero manual data entry – smart OCR solutions will scan paper documents and capture the data, speeding up the AP process
+- Zero manual data entry – AI OCR software will scan paper documents and capture the data, speeding up the AP process

 Read our customer case study from This One – an accounting and consulting firm based in the Czech Republic – is saving its customers 75% of their time spent document processing.